ahemavathy/Powerpoint/WebAPI/README_WebAPI.md

 # PowerPoint Generator Web API

-A REST API service for generating PowerPoint presentations from JSON content.
+A REST API service for generating PowerPoint presentations from JSON content using both programmatic generation and template-based approaches.
 This service can be called from any web application, mobile app, or system that supports HTTP requests.

 ## 🚀 Quick Start